 Best All-Inclusive: All-Inclusive Beyond the Call to Duty Tour of Pearl Harbor

 There are tours, and then there are tours.
 This is the latter, and it packs in virtually every major and minor monument, tour, and attraction at Pearl Harbor into one massive tour — and more besides.
-Start your 10-hour tour at the Pearl Harbor Visitor’s Center to get a brief overview of the main events of the fateful day — and what came before and after — by exploring its displays and exhibitions.
+Start your five-hour tour at the Pearl Harbor Visitor’s Center to get a brief overview of the main events of the fateful day — and what came before and after — by exploring its displays and exhibitions.